Mohaaaa2012/GitHub-Followers/README.md

 - Use the GitHub API - No authentication needed
     - Followers endpoint - https://developer.github.com/v3/users/followers/
     - User info endpoint - https://developer.github.com/v3/users/
-- When showing more information about a user, what information you display is up to you.
-If you were creating this product, what information do you think users want to see?

-# Design:

-- We want to see what kind of design you come up with.
-We don’t expect you to be a professional designer, but we believe our developers should have rudamentary design knowledge.